 Dear Steinbrecher-GmbH.de website user,

-We know that messages about data processing are generally not particularly interesting to read.
-However, it is in your own interest to carefully read through the following information – as this explains which personal data we process.
+We understand that information about data processing does not generally make for particularly interesting reading, but it is in your own interest to read through the following information carefully as it explains which of your personal data we process.

 Information about data processing

 As at: 06/12/2018

 Protecting your data is important to us.
 After all, we want you to be able to browse our website – www.steinbrecher-gmbh.de (operated by: Steinbrecher Dienstleistungs GmbH corporate group, owner: Martin Steinbrecher, Kurt-Schwitters-Platz 6, 26409 Wittmund, Germany [hereinafter referred to as “Steinbrecher Dienstleistungs GmbH”]) – with confidence.
 That is why we explain how we process data and which external services we have embedded on our website in the following section.